Materials Chemistry

 • Prerequisites for applying these materials and nanomaterials in the fields of sustainable development and health.

-Depending on the specialization, more specific skills will be acquired.
+Depending on the specialization, students will acquire more specific skills.

-• Acquire solid knowledge of the development, characterization, and application of organic and inorganic materials.
+• Gain a solid understanding of the development, characterization, and application of organic and inorganic materials

-• Design, synthesize, and characterize materials for the development of products with specific properties that can be used in the fields of the environment, energy storage, and energy conversion.
+• Design, synthesize, and characterize materials for the development of end-use products with specific properties applicable in the fields of environmental science, energy storage, and energy conversion

-• Design, develop, and characterize new materials and nanomaterials for the development of products with defined properties.
+• Design, develop, and characterize new materials and nanomaterials for the creation of products with specific properties

-• Acquire new skills to design and synthesize materials in a clean and sustainable manner
+• Acquire new skills to design and synthesize materials in an environmentally friendly and sustainable manner

 • Have a general understanding of issues in the field of sustainable development: eco-design, life cycle analysis

-• Have an understanding of health-related issues and the prerequisites for (nano)materials in this field.
+• Have an understanding of health-related issues and the requirements for (nano)materials in this field

-• Design, develop, and characterize new materials and nanomaterials for healthcare (implants, contrast agents for imaging, therapeutic agents, theragnostics, etc.).
+• Design, develop, and characterize new materials and nanomaterials for healthcare (implants, contrast agents for imaging, therapeutic agents, theranostics, etc.)

-• Innovate by proposing ways to improve performance (e.g., improved physical, mechanical, and pharmacokinetic properties, reduced toxicity, addition of another functionality) leading to the development of new materials and (nano)materials for healthcare applications.
+• Innovate by proposing ways to improve performance (e.g., enhanced physical, mechanical, or pharmacokinetic properties; reduced toxicity; or the addition of new functionality), leading to the development of new materials and (nano)materials for healthcare applications

-• Being able to propose new functional and multifunctional complex materials and nanomaterials applicable in the field of health
+• Be able to propose new complex functional and multifunctional materials and nanomaterials applicable in the healthcare sector

 Organization

-The program is spread over four semesters of 30 ECTS credits in accordance with the European system.
-Assessment is carried out for each teaching unit (TU) in the form of a final written exam, either in the form of continuous assessment or in the form of a written assignment and an oral presentation for internship teaching units.
-In each semester, teaching units can be compensated for, and an average of 10/20 or higher for the entire semester is required for validation.
-Semesters cannot be compensated for between each other.
+The program consists of four semesters, each worth 30 ECTS credits, in accordance with the European system.
+Assessment is conducted for each course unit (TU) in the form of a final written exam, continuous assessment, or a written report and an oral presentation for internship course units.
+Within each semester, course units can be averaged, and an average of 10/20 or higher for the entire semester is required for validation.
+Semesters cannot be averaged across different semesters.

 Program